hyosung11/Launch-School/Courses/JS129/Study-Guides/study_guide8_20220331.md

 maxi.bark(); // 'Woof!'
 ```

-Each of these dog objects, when created, receive the `name`, `breed`, and `weight` properties as well as the `bark` method.
+Each of these dog objects, when created, receive the `name`, `breed`, and `weight` properties *as well as the `bark` method*.
 The properties have values that differ between objects, but the `bark` method remains the same in all.
 However, every time we create a new dog object, we must create a new `bark` method so we can add it to the object.
+This is inefficient and wasteful.

 We can verify that each object has its own `bark` method with `hasOwnProperty`:

 ```js
 maxi.hasOwnProperty('bark');   // true